ChainAgnostic/namespaces/polkadot/caip10.md

 While the above describes a given keypair as generating many addresses per network, a 47-character multiaddress is the default expression, unique per chain.
+Note that a single private key will thus produce different multiaddresses on each chain where it is used, so de-duplicating accounts in a multi-Polkadot context requires implementing full support for advanced SS58 functions.

-This was used to express addresses in CAIP-10, with other expressions out of scope of this specification.
+As the default multi-address was used to express individual addresses in CAIP-10, other possible expressions are out of scope of this specification.
 Similarly, recovery of chain ID from account type or validation of addresses using the included checksum are out of scope, although both are specified in [SS58][].

 ## Syntax